College Cost Calculator

 4. Compare projected savings with total estimated school cost.

-How to use the college cost calculator
+How to use the College Cost Calculator

-Compare projected savings with estimated total cost.
+Compare projected savings with estimated total college cost.

-Test how monthly savings changes the gap.
+Test how monthly savings changes the gap before school starts.

-Sooner start $22,000 annual cost, starts in 3 years
+$22,000 annual cost, starts in 3 years, $300/month savings

-Near-term cost estimate
+Near-term cost and gap estimate

-Two-year program $12,000 annual cost, 2 years in school
+$12,000 annual cost, 2 years in school, 5 years until start

 Shorter program estimate